 Our Arctic heritage and Climate lawsuit

 In 2017 Greenpeace Norway and Nature and Youth filed a lawsuit against the Norwegian government for allowing companies to drill for new oil in the melting Arctic.
 The lawsuit was actively supported by the Grandparents Climate Campaign.
-The three organizations stated «Opening our most vulnerable areas in the Arctic for oil drilling is not just a tragedy for the climate, but it is also in direct conflict with the goals we have committed to through the Paris Agreement and the Norwegian Constitution.» The first trial in the Oslo district Court in November 2017 did not succeed.
-The appeal will be considered by the Court of Appeal in November 2019.
-See more HERE
+The trial did not succeed in Norwegian courts.
+But an appeal is at the moment (2022) being considered by the European Court of Human Rights.

 Campaigning against Equinor